Betaknight/lncRNA/SomeStatistics.md

 ORF.
 We assume for now that these are either artifactual or non-functional isoforms and are marked as *“nonsense”*.
 Later, if a gene has at least one nonsense transcript, and no transcripts with coding potential, we will classify this gene as a pseudogene.
+The following graph info comes from the dataframe `transcript_classification`.

 ![](SomeStatistics_files/figure-gfm/Coding%20and%20non%20coding%20transcripts-1.png)<!-- -->